Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: Background and Related Work

 Another QoE-aware resource scheduling algorithm for mobile networks is based on a game-theoretic approach~\cite{sacchi2011qoe}.
 The QoE is estimated for various applications using models from literature that map network parameters to MOS.
 The users' data flows cooperate with each other in a proactive manner and jointly optimize the QoE in a game-theoretic based manner.
 Instead of using the conventional throughput maximizing algorithm in radio resource management of OFDMA, the authors propose to implement their scheduling algorithm which aims on maximizing the fairness among heterogeneous users.

 The approach described in~\cite{liu2012novel} targets QoE-awareness in mobile LTE-Advanced networks.
-In the QoE modeling step, both NQoS and AQoS are used for estimating the user perceived quality for different types of application.
-The QoE estimates and available bandwidth are inputs to the resource scheduling algorithm, which solves a multi-choice knapsack problem (MCKP) that maximizes the sum of all users' MOS values.
+In the QoE modeling step, both NQoS and AQoS are used for estimating the user perceived quality for different application types.
+The estimated QoE and available bandwidth are inputs to the resource scheduling algorithm, which solves a multi-choice knapsack problem (MCKP) that maximizes the sum of all users' MOS values.
 The component carriers are dynamically scheduled according to the network traffic load by this QoE-aware scheme.

 A further approach towards QoE-driven resource allocation in wireless networks is~\cite{fei2015qoe}.
 The authors apply utility functions which express MOS for various applications as functions of different NQoS parameters.
-Thereby, they assume a packet error probability of 0, a packet loss rate of 0, and fix frame rate in the case of video streaming applications.
+Thereby, they assume a packet error probability of 0, a packet loss rate of 0, and fixed frame rate in the case of video streaming applications.
 Using these simplified utility functions, the authors propose a solution to a multi-objective optimization problem which aims at maximizing MOS.
 As network resource control mechanisms, the authors apply an efficient allocation of subcarriers among the active users.

 The concept of Participatory Networking is proposed in~\cite{ferguson2013participatory,ferguson2012participatory}.
 It describes an API that can be used by applications, end-hosts, and devices to interact with the network.
 A centralized controller is authorized to delegate read and write access to the network participants.
 Using the write access, applications, users or end-hosts can reconfigure the network according to their needs and can provide knowledge to the network, e.g., their future traffic demands.
 Hence, no utility functions that map AQoS or NQoS to QoE are needed, as the application instances directly communicate their requirements to this controller.